 The first step was removing the screen door from the frame.
 Since the entire door slides on flexible rollers, I lifted the frame up until the bottom edge of the rollers could clear the lip, then tilted the door out from the bottom.

 STEP 2: Choose your replacement screen materials and gather necessary tools.

 The next stop was the hardware store, where I found a somewhat daunting array of materials and supplies.
 There are basically two types of replacement screen material—wire and fiberglass.
 Both are sold in rolls and offered in either black, white, or charcoal shades.

-Before I began work, there was one more specialized tool that I needed—a spline roller, the tool I would use to fit the spline into the groove of the door.
+Before I began work, there was one more specialized tool that I needed—a spline roller, the tool I would use to fit the spline into the groove of the door (view example on Amazon).
 For a small job or single use, the plastic version is fine; if you have multiple door and window screens to replace, you may want to purchase the wooden tool.

 Armed with my materials, I headed home and assembled a few more tools, including a skinny regular screwdriver, needle-nose pliers, regular pliers, and a utility knife with a fresh blade.